Skip to main content

 • A four-foot clear path for accessibility purposes is required to be provided through any business expansion onto the sidewalk or street parking lane.

-• Accessible parking shall not be removed or access to the spots blocked.
+• Accessible parking shall not be removed, nor will access to the spots be blocked.

 • The expansion shall be designed and operated so that unsafe conditions are not created for people with disabilities, visual impairments, or blindness.